AndresSp/Flaiderp.tv-React/README.md

 ```

 ## Running tests
-To run the tests, make sure you are in the `root` directory:
+To run the tests, make sure you are in the repository directory:

 ```
 npm test